MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/setup-checklist.md

 - Imported AutomationCoESatellite_x_x_x_x_managed.
 - Configured environment variables that follow.
 - Confirmed all flows in the solution are enabled.
-- Shared the app with appropriate users, using the guidance that follows.
+- Shared the Canvas apps with appropriate users, using the guidance that follows.

 ## Checklist for configuration data